Cross Belt Sorter at an APAC Customer Site

 - Polaris Software

-The ease of automating data processing using Armstrong's Polaris software and the interface to customer servers enables such large-scale data processing processes.
+The ease of automating data processing using Polaris software & the interface to customer servers enables such large-scale data processing processes.

 The quality involved in every process of sorting starting from design to execution, ensures that goods are completely safe while being processed in the warehouse.